Meyer v. Nebraska

-Context and legislation
+Background

 World War I witnessed an extensive campaign against all things German, such as the performance of German music at symphony concerts and the meetings of German American civic associations.
 Language was a principal focus of legislation at the state and local level.
 It took many forms, from requiring associations to have charters written in English to a ban on the use of German within the town limits.
 Some states banned foreign language instruction, while a few banned only German.
 Some extended their bans into private instruction and even to religious education.
 A bill to create a Department of Education at the federal level was introduced in October 1918, designed to restrict federal funds to states that enforced English-only education.
 An internal battle over conducting services and religious instruction in German divided the Lutheran churches.

 On April 9, 1919, Nebraska enacted a statute called "An act relating to the teaching of foreign languages in the state of Nebraska", commonly known as the Siman Act.
 It imposed restrictions on both the use of a foreign language as a medium of instruction and on foreign languages as a subject of study.
 With respect to the use of a foreign language while teaching, it provided that "No person, individually or as a teacher, shall, in any private, denominational, parochial or public school, teach any subject to any person in any language other than the English language."
 With respect to foreign-language education, it prohibited instruction of children who had yet to successfully complete the eighth grade.